 Stage Three — Development

-- Extensive restoration/rebuild of Hone’s home so that it is warm and comfortable for one or two people to stay in, while conserving its heritage values (same floor plan, insulate, rewire, update plumbing/drainage etc and raise kitchen floor by approx 40mm to same height as rest of house).
+- Refurbish the crib — an extensive restoration/rebuild of Hone’s home so that it is warm and comfortable for one or two people to stay in, while conserving its heritage values (same floor plan, insulate, rewire, update plumbing/drainage etc and raise kitchen floor by approx 40mm to same height as rest of house).
 Install wooden double glazed windows.
 Tile bathroom.

 - Recreate art work for walls and restore basic furniture.